-These Regulations cover open and ducted type propellers situated at the stern of a vessel having controllable pitch or fixed pitch blades.
-Ice loads on bow propellers and pulling type propellers shall receive special consideration.
-The given loads are expected, single occurrence, maximum values for the whole ships service life for normal operational conditions.
+These Rules cover open and ducted type propellers situated at the stern of a vessel having controllable pitch or fixed pitch blades.
+Ice loads on bow-mounted propellers shall receive special consideration at the discretion of each classification society.
+The given loads are expected, single occurrence, maximum values for the whole ship's service life for normal operational conditions, including loads resulting from directional change of rotation where applicable.
 These loads do not cover off-design operational conditions, for example when a stopped propeller is dragged through ice.
-These Regulations apply also for azimuthing (geared and podded) thrusters considering loads due to propeller ice interaction.
-However, ice loads due to ice impacts on the body of azimuthing thrusters are not covered by L3.
+These Rules also cover loads due to propeller ice interaction for azimuthing and fixed thrusters with geared transmission or an integrated electric motor ("geared and podded propulsors").
+However, the load models of the regulations do not include propeller/ice interaction loads when ice enters the propeller of a turned azimuthing thruster from the side (radially) or loads when ice blocks hit on the propeller hub of a pulling propeller.
+Ice loads resulting from ice impacts on the body of thrusters shall be estimated on a case by case basis, however are not included within the following section.

-The loads given in section I3.4 are total loads (unless otherwise stated) during ice interaction and are to be applied separately (unless otherwise stated) and are intended for component strength calculations only.
-The different loads given here are to be applied separately.
+The loads given in section 5.3 are total loads including ice-induced loads and hydrodynamic loads (unless otherwise stated) during ice interaction and are to be applied separately (unless otherwise stated) and are intended for component strength calculations only.

-Fb is a force bending a propeller blade backwards when the propeller mills an ice block while rotating ahead.
-Ff is a force bending a propeller blade forwards when a propeller interacts with an ice block while rotating ahead.
+F_b is the maximum force experienced during the lifetime of the ship that bends a propeller blade backwards when the propeller mills an ice block while rotating ahead.
+F_f is the maximum force experienced during the lifetime of the ship that bends a propeller blade forwards when the propeller mills an ice block while rotating ahead.
+F_b and F_f originate from different propeller/ice interaction phenomena, which do not act simultaneously.
+Hence they are to be applied separately.